Ph.D., Northwestern University, 1995

 - Ceccarelli, L. and Bixler, N. (2002).
 “Losing Control of an Extended Analogy: Lessl’s Analysis of Gnostic Scientism.”
 Rhetoric and Public Affairs, 5.4, 709-17.

 - Ceccarelli, L. (2002).
 “Rhetoric and the Field of Human Genomics: The Problems and Possibilities of Mixed Metaphors.”
-Gene(sis): Contemporary Art Explores Human Genomics: Exhibition Website and CD-ROM Catalogue, edited by Robin Held, Seattle, Henry Art Gallery.
+Gene(sis): Contemporary Art Explores Human Genomics: Exhibition Website and CD-ROM Catalogue, edited by R. Held, Seattle, Henry Art Gallery.

 - Ceccarelli, L. (2002).
 “A Scientific Rhetoric.”
-Review of Communicating Science: The Scientific Article from the 17th Century to the Present by Alan G. Gross, Joseph E. Harmon and Michael Reidy.
+Review of Communicating Science: The Scientific Article from the 17th Century to the Present by A. G. Gross, J. E. Harmon and M. Reidy.
 Science, 298.5594, 757.

 - Ceccarelli, L. (2001).
 “Uniting Biology and the Social Sciences: A Rhetorical Comparison of E.O.
 Wilson’s Consilience and Theodosius Dobzhansky’s Mankind Evolving.”
 Poroi, 1.